ephase/dotinstall/README.md

 dotinstall - manage dotfiles
 ----------------------------

-`dotinstall` is another little script made for install or uninstall dotfiles by creating symbolic link.
-You need to provide a boostrap script for it.
+`dotinstall` is another little script made for install, uninstall or update dotfiles by creating symbolic links.
+You need to provide a boostrap script.

+`dotinstall` aim to manage each application dotfiles separately, by this way you can choose what to install on your machines.

 ## Installation

-Just put the `dotinstall.sh` script in a folder accessible via the `$PATH` command.
+Just put the `dotinstall` script in a folder accessible via the `$PATH` command.
 I choose to put it in `~/.local/bin/`.

 ## How to use